Masoud Jafari Jozani: Unfinished projects

-Masoud Jafari Jozani still has a head filled with ideas and great Iranian characters.
-Although his three scripts: Ya'qub ibn al-Layth, Pourya-ye Vali, and Cyrus the Great have passed the first stages of production, for various reasons, they have not been completed.

 Films

 Baskerville

-The script is based on the life of Howard Baskerville, who was an American teacher in the American Memorial School in Tabriz who was killed during the Persian constitutional revolution and in an attempt to break the siege Tabriz.
-Masoud Jafari Jozani wrote this script in 1995, and the Hozeh Honari purchased it the same year.
-Then, in 1998, Masoud Jafari Jozani and Shahriar Rohani were bought it from the Hozeh Honari, and Ebtekar publishing published it.
+The script is based on the life of Howard Baskerville, an American teacher in the American Memorial School in Tabriz who was killed during the Persian Constitutional Revolution in an attempt to break the siege of Tabriz.
+Jafari Jozani wrote this script in 1995, and the Hozeh Honari purchased it the same year.
+In 1998, Jafari Jozani and Shahriar Rohanwere bought it from the Hozeh Honari, and Ebtekar Publishing published it.

-In the years afterward, Masoud Jafari Jozani has signed contracts with American and Canadian film studios to produce the Baskerville film in Iran.
+In the years afterward, Jafari Jozani signed contracts with American and Canadian film studios to produce the Baskerville film in Iran.
 Still, each failed for some reason, except for the most recent agreement signed with the association searching for a common ground, which even obtained official permission from the Ministry of Culture and Islamic Guidance to produce the film.
 According to the American newspaper Le Figaro, an American producer decided to use Brad Pitt as Howard Baskerville; However, for whatever reason, the film was never made.
-Finally, the American and Iranian Screenwriters Association in the United States and Canada registered the Baskerville scripts titled after Masoud Jafari Jozani and Mohammad Mehdi Dadgoo.
+Finally, the American and Iranian Screenwriters Association in the United States and Canada registered the Baskerville scripts titled after Jafari Jozani and Mohammad Mehdi Dadgoo.

-In 2005 Masoud Jafari Jozani was informed that an Iranian filmmaker based in the United States announced that he was planning to travel to Turkey to make Baskerville.
+In 2005, Jafari Jozani was informed that an Iranian filmmaker based in the United States announced that he was planning to travel to Turkey to make Baskerville.
 Jozani reacted to the media and announced that he was filing a lawsuit for stealing works of art in Iran and the United States.

-In 2010 Massoud Jafari Jozani, after obtaining a filming license in the United States, decided to make the TV series Baskerville.
-He tries to make this TV series with the financial assistance of the Iranian and American companies, But it did not work out.
+In 2010 Jafari Jozani, after obtaining a filming license in the United States, decided to make the TV series Baskerville.
+He tried to make this TV series with the financial assistance of the Iranian and American companies, but it did not work out.

 Cyrus the Great

-Masoud Jafari Jozani wrote the screenplay of Cyrus the Great in the style of an adapted screenplay based on the life story of Cyrus the Great with the researcher Fathullah Jafari Jozani and Abdul Karim Younesi.
+Jafari Jozani wrote the screenplay of Cyrus the Great in the style of an adapted screenplay based on the life story of Cyrus the Great with the researcher Fathullah Jafari Jozani and Abdul Karim Younesi.

 The character of Cyrus is highly significant in terms of historical and national standing.
 Still, big powers without history and culture are attempting to deny Iran's position in the world, so the construction of this project was on the agenda.

-Ali Moallem, one of the producers, introduced Masoud Jafari Jozani as the director.
-After the death of Ali Moallem, Masoud Jafari Jozani handed over the script to the investors.
+Ali Moallem, one of the producers, introduced Jafari Jozani as the director.
+After the death of Ali Moallem, Jafari Jozani handed over the script to the investors.
 Before that, he covered the project costs with his capital.
-The project started after concluding a contract with foreign investors but stopped for some reason.
+The project started after concluding a contract with foreign investors, but stopped for some reason.